 Promoting Racial Justice in STEM Industries

 Event Details: The lack of racial diversity in the STEM workforce is well documented, yet diverse workforces are known to drive innovation.
-Through this event, we aim to educate Columbia's future scientists, engineers, scientific thought leaders, and STEM managers about strategies to foster more racially inclusive workplaces.
-A keynote speech by Katrina Jones, a leader in DEI at Amazon Web Services, will discuss strategies to recruit and retain racially diverse talent.
-Katrina will then moderate a panel of four working PhD scientists who will share the initiatives they are leading in their workplaces, communities, and through their research to promote racial justice.
+This event aimed to educate Columbia's future scientists, engineers, scientific thought leaders, and STEM managers about strategies to foster more racially inclusive workplaces.
+A keynote speech by Katrina Jones, a leader in DEI at Amazon Web Services, discussed strategies to recruit and retain racially diverse talent.
+Katrina then moderated a panel of four working PhD scientists who shared the initiatives they are leading in their workplaces, communities, and through their research to promote racial justice.

 Alison Ross is a Ph.D. candidate in Dr. Marko Jovanovic's lab in the Department of Biological Sciences.
 Her research focuses on characterizing the molecular events underlying the progression of metastatic pancreatic cancer and developing novel proteomics technologies.
 As an executive member of the Biological Sciences Career Initiative (BSCI), she is interested in expanding the organization's focus to support and advocate for diversity in the life sciences.